CMPSC-310-AI-Spring2023/project02_computer-vision/README.md

 ## Project Presentation

 At the beginning of the lab session on Wednesday, March 1st, each team will be given an opportunity to present their project.
+The presentation should have an accampanying visual product to demonstrate your project (be creative!).
 Teams can use slides if desired to aid in presentation.
 Each presentation should provide:

 - an overview of the chosen application,
 - civic problem interrogated by the chosen application,